-The Secondary Current Distribution interface is similar to the Primary Current Distribution interface with the difference that it accounts for activation overpotentials.
+The Secondary Current Distribution interface is similar to the Primary Current Distribution interface, except that it also accounts for activation overpotentials.
 The relation between charge transfer and overpotential can be described using arbitrary kinetic expressions, such as Butler-Volmer and Tafel equations.